Accounts Payable Ledger Definition

 - It’s useful as a model for internal control and audit purpose.

-- Managers and book-keepers can compare the subsidiary balance with the general ledger balance for the prevention of errors.
+- Managers and bookkeepers can compare the subsidiary balance with the general ledger balance to prevent errors.

 - It further helps in the segregation of duties amongst employees.
 There would be a separate employee recording the transaction and another one checking for potential errors.
 It will ensure efficiency and strong internal control.

-- This information can be used for creating an aging report which will further show the name of the vendor with individual overdue notices.
+- This information can be used to create an aging report that will further show the vendor's name with individual overdue notices.
 It also highlights the outstanding amount for every invoice that has gone unpaid.
 The changes in Cash flow caused would also get highlighted.

-- Additionally, if there as an increase in the number of late invoices, it may highlight problems with the accounts receivable collections.
-It points out that customers are taking a longer time than usual to pay, which may require immediate attention.
+- Additionally, if there is an increase in late invoices, it may highlight problems with the accounts receivable collections.
+It points out that customers are taking longer than usual to pay, which may require immediate attention.

-Chartered Accountants or individuals with a degree in commerce background can perform such tasks, which makes it easier for small offices and vendors to maintain such accounts.
+Chartered Accountants or individuals with a degree in commerce background can perform such tasks, making it easier for small offices and vendors to maintain such accounts.

 Recommended Articles

 This article has been a guide to Accounts Payable Ledger and its definition.
-Here we discuss how to prepare accounts payable ledger along with practical examples and explanations.
-You can learn more about accounting from following articles –
+We explain it with example, issues in matching, and advantages of the concept.
+You can learn more about accounting from the following articles –